by Jerry Lynch

 I have this idea that all wars are similar in more ways than one could imagine.
 Beyond the basics of kill or be killed or Geneva Convention realities.
 There are experiences that unite us even if we are 200 years apart.

 I like being united with George Washington, and Private Joe Shit the ragman.
-Though we have never met we are united though somewhat common experiences a lousy place, terrible climate to fight in, an unfriendly populace even though we are there to free them from some form of slavery, and even something as little as sharing your chow with a child.
+Though we have never met we are united through somewhat common experiences a lousy place, a terrible climate to fight in, an unfriendly populace even though we are there to free them from some form of slavery, and even something as little as sharing your chow with a child.

 I like being united through my ability to read, remember or have a conversation with some guy that writes for a magazine.
-For me, a combat vet, I think I need this sometimes vague linking with those that were before me and those that are currently in some shithole war.
+As for me, a combat vet, I think I need this sometimes vague linking with those that were before me and those that are currently in some shithole war.
 Why?
 I’ll be damned if I know.
 But, I know I need it.
 I know I would be less than complete without it.
-May sound like some bull shit but I can tell you that it helps stabilize me when men are fighting and dying on the battlefield of which I cannot walk.
+It May sound like some bull shit but I can tell you that it helps stabilize me when men are fighting and dying on the battlefield of which I cannot walk.

 I love to read or hear their accounts of shit in the wind times.
 I am linked through my experiences similar or not.
 It is not just a story I read.
 I have to try to imagine what it would really be like to experience the writer’s experience.
 I can place myself there to some degree even the sights, sounds and smells are with me.
 That being said I would like to replay in words a happening in a land far away and long ago.
-I have this idea that many of you will become linked to us young turks through the images even though you may not have had a experience like this one.
+I have this idea that many of you will become linked to us young Turks through the images even though you may not have had an experience like this one.